hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

    1. [Paper: Most tensor problems are NP-hard](http://www.stat.uchicago.edu/~lekheng/work/jacm.pdf).
 Quoted from this paper _' "Bernd Sturmfels once made the remark to us that “All interesting problems are NP-hard.”
 In light of this, we would like to view our article as evidence that most tensor problems are interesting."'_
    1. [Tutorial: Mining Large Time-evolving Data Using Matrix and Tensor Tools ](http://www.cs.cmu.edu/~christos/TALKS/SIGMOD-07-tutorial/).

+1. Loss function in deep neural network looks like random Gaussian polynomial.
+   1. The main result is all local minimals have similar values.
+   1. Exponential number of saddle points which is difficult to escape.

+1. To avoid saddle points
+   1. Use second order information: Hessian matrix
+   1. Noisy stochastic gradient
+   1. Compute a convex envelop
+   1. Smoothing the non-convex function